gibazza/codeGrant/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following installed (if not using Dev Containers):

 - **Node.js**: Download and install from the [official Node.js website](https://nodejs.org/).
 - Alternatively, install Node.js using Windows Package Manager: